-Do you feel as if your hair is lacking volume, length and general lustre?
-Well, 2019 might just be the year to get it back with a little help from hair extensions.
-Previously thought of as plastic weight that may damage your hair, nowadays there are so many excellent and realistic types on the market that can help you to get the look of really healthy hair instantly.
-We tracked down Sarah Mckenna from London's leading extension salon, Vixen & Blush, to get the low down on exactly what's on offer…
+Nowadays though, there are so many excellent and realistic types on the market that can help you get the look of really healthy hair - instantly.
+We tracked down Sarah McKenna from London's leading extension salon, Vixen & Blush, to get the low down on exactly what's on offer…

 Who are extensions for?

-"Anyone that is looking to enhance their hair", she Sarah.
+"Anyone that is looking to enhance their hair," said Sarah.
 "It can be as subtle as just adding a small amount of volume just for thickness and to fill out.
 Or someone who is looking to have a big change, who might want to add lots of length and volume".

 Is there anyone who shouldn't get extensions?